Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the common methods used to mitigate tax liability?

 The methods used to mitigate tax liabilities vary greatly depending on the facts and nature of the transaction.
-Certain tax havens can be used in international transactions; however, generally speaking, the Canadian tax authorities frown on such actions.
+Treaty residence planning is becoming increasingly complicated, as a result of recent amendments to the Organisation for Economic Cooperation and Development model treaty which seeks to encourage member states (eg, Canada) to limit the application of benefits under any bilateral tax treaty to actual residents of the state.
 Thus, it is best to consult a tax adviser to determine the best course of action for a particular transaction.

 What fees are likely to be involved?

-Generally, fees for tax advisers (eg, accounting firms and law firms) are likely to be involved in order to establish efficient tax structure planning.
-The amount of these fees will vary significantly depending on the level of work required and the complexity of the transaction and tax structure being contemplated.
+Generally, both buyer and seller will incur fees to their respective tax advisers (eg, accounting firms and law firms) to develop and implement efficient tax structures.
+As is the case for fees relating to the transaction as a whole, the amount of tax planning fees will vary significantly depending on the level of work required and the complexity of the transaction and tax structure being contemplated.

 Management and directors